AxisCommunications/media-stream-library-js/README.md

 pipelines are exported directly for convenience.

 Check the `examples` section to see how these can be used in your own code.
-To run the examples yourself, you'll need to clone this repository loccally and follow the developer instructions.
+To run the examples yourself, you'll need to clone this repository locally and follow the developer instructions.

 ## Debugging